Jiangsu Second Normal University

 The Jiangsu Second Normal University (江苏第二师范学院) (formerly named as Jiangsu Institute of Education) is located in the city of Nanjing, Jiangsu province, China.
 It was established as a modern university in 1952, and is the only one dedicated to both teacher education and educational science research in Jiangsu province.
 It has many national and provincial education research programs, to guide the province's education and scientific research work for the educational administrative departments at all levels of government and provide the basis for scientific decision-making.

-The Jiangsu Institute of Educational Science and Jiangsu Second Normal University are located beside the ancient Rock Wall in the west of the city of Nanjing, with beautiful Qingliang Hill to the south and cloud-kissing Jiangsu Television Tower to the north.
-It is well known for its beautiful campus with green trees and fragrant flowers all the year round, random but orderly teaching buildings of both modern and traditional Chinese architecture styles.
-It is a place of accumulated culture with an elegant environment.
+The Jiangsu Institute of Educational Science and Jiangsu Second Normal University are located beside the ancient Rock Wall in the west of the city of Nanjing.

 The Jiangsu Second Normal University has three campuses: Caochangmen campus (草场门), located in the centre of Nanjing City, Pukou campus, located in north of Nanjing, which is the home to fresh undergraduate students, and Xiaohang campus.

 History

 Established in 1952, the Jiangsu Second Normal University is one of the most famous institutions dedicated to professional teacher education in Jiangsu.
 JSIE provides undergraduate diploma and degrees, some postgraduate diploma, certificates and a range of in-service programs to pre-service students and serving teachers.
 In October 2006, the institute built its new campus in Pukou near Nanjing University Pukou campus.
 In 2009, some departments moved to Xiaohang campus.

 The institute is committed to the training of the administrative personnel and teachers from key provincial middle schools, average senior middle schools, normal schools, county teacher training schools, and municipal and country or district education bureaus.
 Additionally, it has undertaken the UNESCO/UNDP/ 420 and 401 Projects to train primary and secondary school principals from the remote and minority areas of the country.
 In 1993, it was established as the institution in charge of the examinations for independent study teachers of primary and secondary schools, as well as kindergarten.
 In 2000 the Chinese Ministry of Education designated it as the base training site for mainstay principals and backbone teachers at the state level.
 The institute promotes the school spirit of ' advocating ethics, dedicating to work, seeking truth and blazing new trails '.
 In November 2001, the institute was evaluated and designated a high-quality institute by the Provincial Department of Education.